Cheap iPhone in Australia

 Refurbished or used phones, in general, tend to have a stigma around it but if you buy it from a trustworthy seller, they can actually be very reliable, not to mention insanely affordable.
-Used doesn’t always mean the product is lesser in function quality. iPhones that are well cared for by the previous owner will come with a lot of life left.
+Used doesn't always mean the product is lesser in function quality. iPhones that are well cared for by the previous owner will come with good battery life and in excellent condition.

 Most refurbished phones are available with a grading system to help buyers understand the difference.
 The precise grading may differ from seller to seller, but here is an outline of some generally accepted definitions.

 Grade A: Close to mint condition.
 The iPhone should look and feel brand new.